Gloria (Them song): Recognition

 One explanation for the timeless popularity of the song was offered in AllMusic's review by Bill Janovitz:

 "Gloria" was rated number 69 on Dave Marsh's list in the 1989 book The Heart of Rock & Soul: The 1001 Greatest Singles Ever Made.
 He described the song as "one of the few rock songs that's actually as raunchy as its reputation."

 In his book Rock and Roll: The 100 Best Singles, Paul Williams said about the two sides of the "Baby Please Don't Go/Gloria" recording: "Into the heart of the beast ... here is something so good, so pure, that if no other hint of it but this record existed, there would still be such a thing as rock and roll ...
 Van Morrison's voice a fierce beacon in the darkness, the lighthouse at the end of the world.
 Resulting in one of the most perfect rock anthems known to humankind."

 In 1999, "Gloria" by Them received the Grammy Hall of Fame Award.
 In 2000, "Gloria" by Them was listed as number 81 on VH1's list of The 100 Greatest Rock Songs of All Time.
 In 2004, "Gloria" by Them was ranked No. 208 on Rolling Stone's list of the 500 Greatest Songs of All Time, moving down to No. 211 in the 2010 updated list, and 413 in the 2021 list.
 Patti Smith's version was ranked at number 97 on the 2021 list.
 "Gloria" was also included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll twice: by Patti Smith and by Shadows of Knight.

+Author/columnist Dave Barry wrote, “You can throw a guitar off a cliff, and as it bounces off the rocks on the way down, it will, all by itself, play Gloria.”